MQDevs/Demo-Form/README.md

 You can submit the form information by changing the email part in the action(<form target="_blank" action="https://formsubmit.co/youremailhere@email.com" method="POST">).
-But it would only worl when your website is deployed.
+But it would only work when your website is deployed.